dhmlau/loopback4-authentication-app/instructions-jwtauth-test.md

-## Test in API Explorer
+## Part 4: Putting it Together

+### Step 1: Prepare API Explorer to test JWT Authentication

-There are extra steps needed to allow us to be able to test the JWT authentication in API Explorer.
+In order to test JWT authentication in the API Explorer (to specify the Authorization header), there are extra steps needed.
 See docs page: https://loopback.io/doc/en/lb4/Authentication-Tutorial.html#specifying-the-security-settings-in-the-openapi-specification

 1. Create `utils/security-spec.ts` with content: